 Honours Degrees are offered in the fields of Computational and Applied Mathematics (students are free to select from a wide range of topics), Big Data (established to meet the needs of industry and of the scientific community, where massive demand for highly skilled data scientists has emerged), Computer Science and Mathematical Sciences.

-The MSc and PhD by dissertation in Computer Science and Applied Mathematics is offered in the fields of Computer Science, Big Data Analytics, Computational and Applied Mathematics, and eScience.
+The MSc and PhD by dissertation is offered in the fields of Computer Science, Big Data Analytics and Computational and Applied Mathematics.

 The Rules and Syllabuses booklet for the Faculty of Science contains detailed curriculum information.